thatbeautifuldream/dev/lecture-017/README.md

 ## Task using `map()` and `split()`

-> Use map to take out firstname and lastname from the nameArr and store it in a new array.
+> Use map to take out first name and last name from the nameArr and store it in a new array.

 ```js
 let nameArr = ["Milind Mishra", "Rajesh Kumar", "Raju Kumar", "Madan Mishra"];